CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

-# Module 6 - Azure Defender
+# Module 6 - Azure Defender and Security Center

 ### Overview

-In this exercise, you will explore Azure Defender
+In this exercise, you will explore Azure Defender and Security Center features

 You will be performing the following activities to achieve the goal.